tmacek2/Portfolio/index.md

   ORDER BY Customer, Item
 ;

-*/ Working with the same tables, but using a LEFT JOIN instead to show all customers, even where there are no purcahses SELECT c.name AS Customer, c.zip AS Zip Code, i.name AS Item Name, i.description AS Description, s.quantity AS Quantity Purchased, s.price AS Price
+*/ Working with the same tables, but using a LEFT JOIN tos show all customers with or without sales SELECT c.name AS Customer, c.zip AS Zip Code, i.name AS Item Name, i.description AS Description, s.quantity AS Quantity Purchased, s.price AS Price
   FROM customer AS c
   LEFT JOIN sale AS s ON s.customer_id = c.id